-4V16 Methods in Archaeology (Cross-listed as ARC 4V16)
+4V16 Archaeological Research (Cross-listed as ARC 4V16) 3 to 6 sem. hrs.

-Lectures and actual field experience in the knowledge and use of methods and techniques of archaeology.
+Independent library and lab research focused on a current topic in archaeology.
 May be repeated for a total of six semester hours with different topics.

 4V70 Special Topics in Anthropology